+- Motherboard driver disk

+- ✓ User's Manual

+- ☑ Two SATA cables

+- ✓ M.2 screw(s)/M.2 standoff(s)

-- ✓ User's Manual - The box contents above are for reference only and the actual items shall depend on the product package you obtain.
+- \ The box contents above are for reference only and the actual items shall depend on the product package you obtain.
 The box contents are subject to change without notice.